AN HOUR (OR SO) FROM DUBLIN - TEN OF THE BEST

 Castledermot Co Kildare

 This magical 12th century castle has undergone sensitive renovation under the guidance of the current owners, the Cashman family.
 Formerly a stronghold of the Fitzgeralds, the Earls of Kildare, it is one of Ireland’s oldest inhabited castles and is now a thriving hotel and dining destination with a choice of restaurants, lodges, championship golf course, spa, falconry and equestrian activities - and it makes a fairytale wedding venue.
 The original structure is surprisingly small - a 'boutique castle' perhaps - but it is atmospheric and elegant, with intimacy as well as a certain sense of grandeur.
-The entrance hall comes complete with knights in armour and a relaxing bar opens on to a terrace - overlooking gardens and the golf course, it can be a magical spot on a warm summer evening.
+The entrance hall comes complete with knights in armour and a relaxing bar opens onto a terrace - overlooking gardens and the golf course, it can be a magical spot on a warm summer evening, while big log fires beckon in winter.
 Rooms vary - some are grand, others have cottagey charm - and there are high-spec lodges too.
-Good dining options include 1180 (the year in which Hugh de Lacy built the castle) and Hermione’s Restaurant and the Bistro in the clubhouse, for more casual fare.
+Excellent dining options include the atmospheric 1180 (the year in which Hugh de Lacy built the castle) for formal dining, and Hermione’s Restaurant and the Bistro in the clubhouse, for more casual fare.
 Special breaks are well worth watching out for and may include a visit to the National Stud Farm in Kildare.

 Ferrycarrig Hotel